mtlynch/mtlynch.io/content/notes/cypress-vs-playwright/index.md

 Playwright loses a few points for having two seemingly identical APIs with similar names:

-- [`toHaveText`](https://playwright.dev/docs/test-assertions#locator-assertions-to-have-text): Ensures the Locator points to an element with the given text.
-You can use regular expressions for the value as well.
+- [`toHaveText`](https://playwright.dev/docs/test-assertions#locator-assertions-to-have-text): "Ensures the Locator points to an element with the given text.
+You can use regular expressions for the value as well."
-- [`toContainText`](https://playwright.dev/docs/test-assertions#locator-assertions-to-contain-text`): Ensures the Locator points to an element that contains the given text.
-You can use regular expressions for the value as well.
+- [`toContainText`](https://playwright.dev/docs/test-assertions#locator-assertions-to-contain-text`): "Ensures the Locator points to an element that contains the given text.
+You can use regular expressions for the value as well."

 One API is for asserting that an element exists "with the given text" whereas the other asserts an element exists "that contains the given text?"

 What's the difference between "having" text and "containing" text?
-It seems like it comes down to if you want to make assertions about an element's child elements, but the documentation could definitely be improved.
+Reading more of the documentation, the difference seems to comes down to subtle differences in what you expect about an element's child elements, but the documentation could definitely be improved.

 ## Playwright makes it easier to navigate the shadow DOM

+I write a lot of frontend code using [HTML custom elements](https://css-tricks.com/creating-a-custom-element-from-scratch/), so code often contains nested [shadow DOMs](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM).

+In Cypress, specifying page elements within a shadow DOM is a bit awkward:

 ```javascript
 cy.get("#upload-result upload-links")